 - We have arrangements with certain indirect customers whereby the customer is able to buy products from wholesalers at reduced prices.
 A chargeback represents the difference between the invoice price to the wholesaler and the indirect customer's contractual discounted price.
-Accruals for estimating chargebacks are calculated based on the terms of each agreement, historical experience and product growth rates - Customer rebates are offered to key managed care and group purchasing organisations (GPO) and other direct and indirect customers.
+Accruals for estimating chargebacks are calculated based on the terms of each agreement, historical experience and product growth - Customer rebates are offered to key managed care and group purchasing organisations (GPO) and other direct and indirect customers.
 These arrangements require the customer to achieve certain performance targets relating to the value of product purchased, formulary status or pre-determined market shares relative to competitors.
 The accrual for customer rebates is estimated based on the specific terms in each agreement, historical experience and product growth rates - The US Medicaid programme is a state-administered programme providing assistance to certain poor and vulnerable patients.
 In 1990, the Medicaid Drug Rebate Program was established to reduce state and federal expenditure on prescription drugs.
 In 2010, the Patient Protection and Affordable Care Act became law.
 We participate by providing rebates to states.
 Accruals for Medicaid rebates are calculated based on the specific terms of the relevant regulations or the Patient Protection and Affordable Care Act - Cash discounts are offered to customers to encourage prompt payment.
-These are accrued for at the time of invoicing and adjusted subsequently to reflect actual experience - We record an accrual for estimated sales returns by applying historical experience of customer returns to the amounts invoiced, together with market related information such as stock levels at wholesalers, anticipated price increases and competitor activity.
+These are accrued for at the time of invoicing and adjusted subsequently to reflect actual experience - We record an accrual for estimated sales returns by applying historical experience of customer returns to the amounts invoiced, together with market related information such as stock levels at wholesalers, anticipated price increases and statements, 'Accounting principles and policies'.
+We are required to make estimates and assumptions that affect the amounts of assets, liabilities, revenue and expenses reported in the financial statements.
+Actual amounts and results could differ from those estimates.